-Women’s volleyball coach Tom Pestolesi was honored as the AVCA two-year California region coach of the year for the second year in a row.
+Pestolesi was honored as the AVCA two-year California region coach of the year for the second year in a row.
 He was also named the conference's coach of the year.
 And Mitchem, Marisa Doran, Hailey Jones, Kobi Pekich, Shaelyn Perez, Carleigh Petersen and Samantha Holdredge each moved on to play at four-year schools.

 Sophomore women's golfer Leleaga Meredith won a California Community College Athletic Association State Championship at Morro Bay Golf Course in the fall of 2014.
 She did so after finishing third as an individual a year before as a freshman.
 She shot 75 the first day and then followed that up with a round of 72 with three birdies and 12 pars on the second day for a total of 147.

 Irvine Valley's baseball team won four of its final six games to end the regular season, make the Southern California Regional Playoffs and ultimately advance to the Super Regionals.
 IVC, seeded 17th, won a single elimination playoff play-in game at LA Mission, 16-6.
 It was one of the biggest wins in the history of the program.
 IVC trailed, 6-0, heading into the top of the seventh inning, but scored two runs in the seventh inning and an amazing 10 runs in the eighth inning to rally for the victory.
 IVC finished with 20 hits in the contest.
-Sophomore pitcher Justin Zielinski was named all-Southern California after finishing with a record of 9-3 overall and set several program records.
+Pitcher Justin Zielinski was named all-Southern California after finishing with a record of 9-3 overall and set several program records.